False Allegations Can Devastate a Person’s Life

-Unfortunately, Detective Isom, although on the right track, missed the most serious consequence of false allegations of domestic violence (and criminal sexual conduct).
-The most serious consequence of false allegations is that innocent defendants are often wrongfully convicted.
-When an innocent person is charged based upon false allegations, the wrongfully charged defendant risks loss of reputation, loss of employment, damage to family relations (especially with children), loss of assets, and loss of liberty.
-It is precisely because allegations of domestic violence can cause such devastating consequences that women will sometimes make a false allegation to gain an advantage in a divorce or in custody proceedings.
-Men stand to lose custody or visitation based upon the mere allegation of spousal abuse.
+Unfortunately, Detective Isom, although on the right track, missed the most severe consequence of false allegations of domestic violence (and criminal sexual conduct).
+The most serious impact of false claims is the possibility that innocent defendants are wrongfully convicted.
+When an innocent person is charged based upon false accusations, the defendant risks loss of reputation, loss of employment, damage to family relations (especially with children), loss of assets, and loss of liberty.
+Because allegations of domestic violence can cause such devastating consequences, some women will make a false allegation to gain an advantage in a divorce or custody proceedings.
+Men stand to lose custody or visitation based upon the mere assertion of spousal abuse.

 Many False Allegation Cases Involve Court-Appointed or Inexperienced Attorneys

-The vast majority of criminal defendants are represented by court-appointed attorneys.
-Some court-appointed lawyers are good attorneys but, unfortunately, far too many are overburdened, underpaid, and have a lack of trial experience.
-Many times, court-appointed lawyers will advise their clients to plead because, in their opinion, a conviction is imminent, because the risks of a trial are too great, or because they are afraid to represent a defendant in a jury trial.
+Court-appointed attorneys represent the vast majority of criminal defendants.
+Some court-appointed lawyers are decent attorneys, but unfortunately, far too many are overburdened, underpaid, and have a lack of trial experience.
+Many times, court-appointed lawyers will advise their clients to plead because, in their opinion, a conviction is imminent, because the risks of a trial are too significant, or because they are afraid to represent a defendant in a jury trial.

-Most retained lawyers also tend to lean towards advising their client to plead as opposed to really consider fighting for their clients.
-These attorneys will tell clients who profess their innocence to plead guilty or no contest just to get a case resolved and avoid trial.
-This is a mockery of the criminal justice system and the United States Constitution.
+Most retained lawyers also tend to lean towards advising their clients to plead guilty, as opposed to fighting for their clients.
+These attorneys will tell innocent clients to plead guilty or no contest just to get a case resolved and avoid trial.
+Manipulating a defendant into a wrongful conviction is a mockery of the criminal justice system and the United States Constitution.
 The best defense to false allegations is a fearless, zealous, and experienced criminal defense lawyer who is not afraid to do whatever is necessary to win.

-Many court-appointed and even many retained lawyers have no real credibility when they threaten to take a case to trial or express an intention to fight a case because the prosecutors know their reputation for pleading their clients.
-When a true trial lawyer enters a case, and there is a credible threat of an aggressive and zealous defense, unexpected, innovative, and favorable resolutions become more probable.
+Many court-appointed and even many retained lawyers have no real credibility when they threaten to take a case to trial or express an intention to fight a claim because the prosecutors know their reputation for pleading their clients.
+When a real trial lawyer represents a defendant, and there is a credible threat of an aggressive and zealous defense, unexpected, innovative, and favorable resolutions become more probable.
 If a prosecutor knows a defense lawyer is likely to fight a case, he or she will be more willing to agree to a favorable resolution or dismiss a case.

 An Experienced and Effective Criminal Defense Lawyer Can Make the Difference

-Whether the charge is retail fraud, OWI/DUI, domestic violence, criminal sexual conduct, assault and battery, firearms charges, or any other felony or misdemeanor charge, great things happen with a lawyer who really cares and is not afraid to win.
+Whether the charge is retail fraud, OWI/DUI, domestic violence, criminal sexual conduct, assault and battery, firearms charges, or any other felony or misdemeanor charge, great things happen with a lawyer who cares and is not afraid to win.
 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending clients in state and federal courts throughout Michigan.
 We have a unique team approach that routinely results in extraordinary outcomes for clients.
-Call us at (248) 263-6800 and we can explain how we can help you.
-Kindly complete a Request for Assistance Form and we will promptly contact you.